meker12/commerce-channels.en/help/channel-manager/manage-listings.md

 * **[!UICONTROL Match]**–Identifies products that were matched successfully on [!DNL Walmart].

     A match occurs when the product attribute value—UPC code for example—matches the UPC value in an existing [!DNL Walmart Marketplace] listing.
-When a product matches, the Commerce product offer is added to the existing [!DNL Walmart] listing.
+When a product matches, the Commerce product offer is added to the existing listing.

     Check the [[!UICONTROL Walmart Marketplace Seller Account Items]](https://seller.walmart.com/items-and-inventory/manage-items) dashboard to review the updated product listing and verify product details, price, and inventory quantity.